-As the Berlin Wall was falling, he concocted a plan to turn it into the world's longest outdoor art gallery.
+As the Berlin Wall was falling, one artist concocted a plan to turn it into the world's longest outdoor gallery

 There are countless stories of the 118 artists from 21 countries who would splash paint across the once-austere concrete.

-One story that sticks out in Alavi's mind is of an artist who arrived from East Germany driving a Trabant

-, a car produced in the Communist part of the country by a government-run conglomerate.
+One story that sticks out in Alavi's mind is of an artist who arrived from East Germany driving a Trabant, a car produced in the Communist part of the country by a government-run conglomerate.

-Alavi helped convince an East German artist to paint a now-famous image of her car driving through oppression.
-Credit: Ryan Prior/CNN

 Alavi told the woman, Birgit Kinder, to paint whatever she pleased.
 She was hesitant, not used to having the freedom to choose.
 She said she couldn't think of anything.